badhan3-alt/insurance-prediction/README.md

-# Medical Insurance Cost Predictor — Django Full Stack
+# Medical Insurance Cost Predictor

 This project turns the supplied `insurance.ipynb` machine-learning work into a Django web application.